Elasticity of substitution: Economic interpretation

 Thus, whether or not an increase in the relative price of $c_2$ leads to an increase or decrease in the relative expenditure on $c_2$ depends on whether the elasticity of substitution is less than or greater than one.

 Intuitively, the direct effect of a rise in the relative price of $c_2$ is to increase expenditure on $c_2$, since a given quantity of $c_2$ is more costly.
 On the other hand, assuming the goods in question are not Giffen goods, a rise in the relative price of $c_2$ leads to a fall in relative demand for $c_2$, so that the quantity of $c_2$ purchased falls, which reduces expenditure on $c_2$.

 Which of these effects dominates depends on the magnitude of the elasticity of substitution.
 When the elasticity of substitution is less than one, the first effect dominates: relative demand for $c_2$ falls, but by proportionally less than the rise in its relative price, so that relative expenditure rises.
 In this case, the goods are gross complements.

 Conversely, when the elasticity of substitution is greater than one, the second effect dominates: the reduction in relative quantity exceeds the increase in relative price, so that relative expenditure on $c_2$ falls.
 In this case, the goods are gross substitutes.

 Note that when the elasticity of substitution is exactly one (as in the Cobb–Douglas case), expenditure on $c_2$ relative to $c_1$ is independent of the relative prices.

+Empirical estimates

+Elasticities of substitution have been estimated for many pairs of inputs.
+In labor economics, the elasticity of substitution between skilled and unskilled labor is a central parameter in models of wage inequality; estimates by Katz and Murphy imply a value of about 1.4 for college-educated relative to high-school-educated workers in United States data for 1963–1987.
+A 2024 meta-analysis of 682 estimates from 77 studies found that publication bias exaggerates the reported inverse elasticities, implying a corrected mean elasticity of about 4, with a lower bound of 2 and smaller values for developing countries.